CORPORATE SPONSORSHIP: PREPARE TO SUCCEED

-Layla Moosavi is an Action Planning Associate with more than twenty years fundraising and sponsorship experience in the charitable sector and the arts, including as a consultant, fundraising trainer and mentor.
+Layla Moosavi is an Action Planning Consultant with more than twenty years fundraising and sponsorship experience in the charitable sector and the arts, including as a consultant, fundraising trainer and mentor.
 She specialises in topics including corporate fundraising and sponsorship, strategic planning and business development, fundraising event management, marketing and communications, community fundraising, and fundraising cases for support.
 Layla also delivers fundraising webinars and bespoke face-to-face training.

 Layla can be contacted through Action Planning at email@example.com